rolandjansky/athena/Generators/Rivet_i/README.md

 _If you want to run a custom routine, don't forget to send the compiled library to the grid as well!_ This can be achieved by passing the `--extFile=RivetMY_ANALYSIS.so` flag.
-If you are autobooking histograms from data yoda file, that file need to be sent as well.
+If you are autobooking histograms from data YODA file, that file need to be sent as well.